shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 * ID, group-ID are documented in :doc:`fix <fix>` command
 * mcemc = style name of this fix command
 * N = invoke this fix every N steps
-* X = average number of GCMC exchanges to attempt every N steps
+* X = average number of MCEMC exchanges to attempt every N steps
 * M = average number of MC moves to attempt every N steps
 * type = atom type (1-Ntypes or type label) for inserted atoms (must be 0 if mol keyword used)
 * seed = random # seed (positive integer)
 * T = temperature of the ideal gas reservoir (temperature units)
-* vgauge = gauge volume for GCMC exchanges (volume units)
+* vgauge = gauge volume for MCEMC exchanges (volume units)
 * ntotal = total number of atoms in the system (positive integer)
 * displace = maximum Monte Carlo translation distance (length units)
 * zero or more keyword/value pairs may be appended to args